greyblake/nutype/README.md

 * You care too much about compiler time (nutype relies on heavy usage of proc macros).
 * You think metaprogramming is too much implicit magic.
 * IDEs may not be very helpful at giving you hints about proc macros.
-* Design of nutype may enforce you to run unnecessary validation (e.g. on loading data from DB), which may have a negative impact if you aim for an extreme performance.
+* Design of nutype may enforce you to run unnecessary validation (e.g. on loading data from DB), which may have a negative impact if you aim for extreme performance.

 ## How it works?